mozilla-releng/relengdocs/release-promotion/overview.rst

 If a scheduled release has not completed its Promote graph (and Push graph if devedition/beta) prior releaseduty signing off.
-An explicit handoff describing describing release state should be sent to individual folks in releng that are scheduled to come online next or will be around for a while after you. #mozbuild in Slack is best.
+An explicit hand-off describing describing release state should be sent to individual folks in releng that are scheduled to come online next or will be around for a while after you. #mozbuild in Slack is best.
 A release@m.c email would be useful too.